fvictorio/vim-textobj-backticks/README.md

 * `` ii` ``: All the text inside the backticks, excluding all the space after the opening backtick and all the space before the closing backtick.

-This can be useful, for example, when editing HTML templaes inside backticks in javascript:
+This can be useful, for example, when editing HTML templates inside backticks in javascript:

 ```javascript